 In bash scripts, the hash symbol denotes a comment, a line which the interpreter will not exectute.
 Comments can be on a line alone, or within a line, in which case everything to the right of the '#' is the comment.
 For example, try this at the command line

 In some cases, comment lines can be used to hide instructions for some other program.
 In particular, the first 2 characters of a file are read by the operating system (not the shell).
 If these match the special pair '#!', called the shebang, derived by shortening hash-bang, the line is used to identify the program to run the script with.
 This means you can invoke the script just by typing its name.

 In bash scripts, this is usually

 You may also see Python programs using the same construct.

 You may also find scripts starting with

 This uses the env utility to setup an environment and then invokes bash.
-You can include commands such as =[VALUE] or --unset= in the call to env to setup the correct environment for the script.
+You can include commands such as [VARNAME]=[VALUE] or --unset=[VARNAME] (remembering to replace VARNAME with what you want, and omit the brackets) in the call to env to setup the correct environment for the script.